tudangrogo/documentation-example-/doc/linux_mac_install.rst

 Step 2.
 Get ROGO_ESP32_WILE_SDK
 ===============================

-To build applications for the OEM WILE device, you need the software libraries provided by Espressif in `ROGO_ESP32_WILE_SDK repository <https://github.com/espressif/esp-idf>`_.
+To build applications for the WILE device, you need the software libraries provided by Espressif in `ROGO_ESP32_WILE_SDK repository <https://github.com/espressif/rogo-esp32-sdk>`_.

 To get ROGO_ESP32_WILE_SDK, navigate to your installation directory and clone the repository with ``git clone``, following instructions below specific to your operating system.